Guillaume Le Vasseur de Beauplan: Career

 Beauplan's 1639 hand-drawn Tabula Geographica Ukrainska became the basis of his 1648 General Map of Ukraine.

 Beauplan served as artillery captain for the army of the Crown of the Kingdom of Poland between 1630 and 1647 or 1648.
 He was sent to Ukraine where he served under Stanisław Koniecpolski in 1637–1638.
 He used his architectural skills while in the military.
 In 1639, he was involved in the rebuilding of the Kodak Fortress.
 He also built a fortress at Bar, worked on Brody Castle, and structures in Kremenchuk.

 General Map of Ukraine

 In 1639, Beauplan created the first "descriptive" map of Ukraine.
 He created the General Map of Ukraine in 1648 that had detailed border information.
-By 1654 he was working in Danzig.
+By 1654 he was working in Gdańsk (Danzig).
 He created a map with a scale of 1:452,000 and an additional map scaled at 1:1,800,000.
 Both maps were engraved by Willem Hondius.
-These maps would go on to be published in Rouen, France and reproduced by Veniiamyn Kordt.
-Beauplan published another map of the Dnieper River in 1662.
+These maps would go on to be published in Rouen, France and reproduced by Benjamin Cordt.
+Beauplan published the Special Map of Ukraine in the 1650s, and another map of the Dnieper River in 1662.